These oatmeal chocolate chip cookies are chewy and incredibly soft. Loaded with chocolate and oats, they're super easy to make!

 - They have the softest inner texture you've ever tasted in an oatmeal cookie because they are slightly under cooked.

 - Once the oven is heated, scoop the cookie dough onto a baking sheet and bake in the oven until the edges are slightly brown and the top is very, very soft.

 It's best to use old-fashioned rolled oats to make oatmeal cookies as they give you a much chewier texture compared to quick oats.
 However, for cookies like no bake peanut butter oatmeal cookies that don't require baking in the oven, I would suggest using quick oats.

-- You can refrigerate the cookie dough for up to three days.
+You can refrigerate the cookie dough for up to three days.
 Simply place the oatmeal cookie dough on the counter for thirty minutes and then bake the cookies.

 The Best Oatmeal Chocolate Chip Cookies

-- 1/2 cup unsalted butter softened
+- ½ cup unsalted butter softened

 - 1 egg room temperature

-- 1/2 cup brown sugar
+- ½ cup brown sugar

-- 1/2 cup granulated sugar
+- ½ cup granulated sugar

 - 2 cups old-fashioned oats

-- 1/2 tsp baking soda
+- ½ tsp baking soda

-- 1 1/4 cup semi- sweet chocolate chips
+- 1 ¼ cup semi sweet chocolate chips

-In a bowl of a stand mixer, combined butte, egg, brown sugar and granulated sugar on medium speed until creamy and combined.
+- In a bowl of a stand mixer, combined butte, egg, brown sugar and granulated sugar on medium speed until creamy and combined.

-Add in old-fashioned oats and combined well.
+- Add in old-fashioned oats and combined well.

-Mix in Gold Medal Enriched Flour and baking soda into the mixture and stir until no lumps of flour is left.
+- Mix in Gold Medal Enriched Flour and baking soda into the mixture and stir until no lumps of flour is left.

-Fold in chocolate chips and make sure they're evenly distributed.
+- Fold in chocolate chips and make sure they're evenly distributed.

-Cover the bowl and refrigerate for 1 hour.
+- Cover the bowl and refrigerate for 1 hour.

-Preheat the oven to 350 F and line a baking sheet with parchment paper.
+- Preheat the oven to 350° F and line a baking sheet with parchment paper.
 Take the dough out of the fridge and let it sit on the counter for 15 minutes.

-Using a cookie scoop, scoop cookie dough onto the baking sheet and leave 2 inch space between them.
+- Using a cookie scoop, scoop cookie dough onto the baking sheet and leave 2 inch space between them.

-Bake the cookies in the oven for 12 minutes.
+- Bake the cookies in the oven for 12 minutes.

-Take the cookies out of the oven, they will be puffy and very soft on the outside.
+- Take the cookies out of the oven, they will be puffy and very soft on the outside.
 Let them cool for 10 minutes on the baking sheet and then transfer them to a cooling rack to cool completely.